tokenring-ai/javascript/README.md

 ## Dependencies

 This package depends on:

 - `eslint`: For code linting and fixing
 - `execa`: For node command execution
-- `jiti`: For JavaScript package execution
+- `jiti`: For TypeScript execution
-- `jscodeshift`: For AST-based transformations
+- `jscodeshift`: For code transformation

 The package also depends on core TokenRing packages:

 - `@tokenring-ai/app`: Plugin framework
 - `@tokenring-ai/chat`: Chat service integration
 - `@tokenring-ai/agent`: Agent system
 - `@tokenring-ai/filesystem`: File operations and command execution
+- `@tokenring-ai/terminal`: Terminal service for command execution

 ## License